Saturday 27 March 3:00 pm to 7:00 pm

 No admission fee.
 For ages six and older.

 Solar viewing included!
 Rocket launch!

-For the fourth consecutive year at HRPO, big things in the Universe take a backseat to all things tiny.
+For the twelfth consecutive year at HRPO, big things in the Universe take a backseat to all things tiny.
 Dr. Juana Moreno and her colleagues return for another celebration of nanotechnology!

-Sponsors of NanoDays include LSU’s Department of Physics and Astronomy, LSU’s Center for Computation and Technology, LSU’s Department of Chemistry, the Society of Physics Students, and the Louisiana Alliance for Simulation-Guided Materials Applications.
+Sponsors of this NanoDays event include LSU’s Department of Physics and Astronomy, LSU’s Center for Computation and Technology, and the Society of Physics Students.

 Updated by Frederick J. Barnett on Thursday, February 25, 2021, 03:16 PM.